 The Bond Fund may invest in stripped securities, such as interest-only strips (called IOs), which may receive only interest payments, and other types of stripped securities, such as principal-only strips (called POs), which may receive only principal payments.
 Stripped securities are more sensitive to changes in interest rates than are certain other debt instruments.
 The value of IOs generally will decrease as interest rates increase.
 As interest rates decrease, the Bond Fund's investments in IOs may be adversely affected by a rapid rate of principal payments (including prepayments) on the underlying securities.
 A rapid rate of principal payments (including prepayments) may cause an IO to mature before the Bond Fund recovers its initial investment in the security.
 Conversely, if interest rates increase, the Bond Fund's investments in POs may be adversely affected by a lower than expected rate of principal payments (including prepayments) on the underlying securities.
-A lower rate of principal payments (including prepayments) on the underlying securities.
-A lower rate of principal payments (including prepayments) on the underlying securities.
-A lower rate of principal payments (including prepayments) on the underlying securities.
-A lower rate of principal payments (including prepayments) of a PO.
+A lower rate of principal payments (including prepayments) effectively extends the maturity of a PO.